hannahchan/Scaffold.Service/README.md

    dotnet new scaffold.service --output <SOLUTION_NAME>
    ```

-3. Update `README.md` in your service so that it makes sense.
+3. Update `README.md` and all other documentation in your service so that it makes sense.

 Alternatively just browse the [template directory](Scaffold) to copy and paste the parts of the service that you actually need.